In June 2017, someone opened an issue on GitHub Desktop: "Please add an option to ignore whitespace in diffs."

 Issue #1940 isn't an outlier.
 It's a pattern.

-A Brief History of PR Review Innovation
+A Brief History of Review Innovation

 - 2016 — GitHub introduces the Reviews feature.
 Approve, request changes, comment.